timhobbs/PinballY-Scripts/README.md

 - `randomLoadingAnimations`: displays a random file from `Videos` for loading animation
 - `showApronCard`: adds a new apron card screen that displays high scores for tables
 - `toggleDmdWindow`: toggles the DMD window off when a table is started
+- `vpcHighScores`: adds a new VPC "High Score Corner" screen

 ## How do I set it up?